CodingColton/CodingColton/README.md

-🌱 I’m currently learning Python, SQL, Javascript, HTML, and CSS
+🌱 Interested in Data Analytics.
+Learning Python, SQL, Javascript, HTML, and CSS.

 <!---
 CodingColton/CodingColton is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.